keenanleman/SnakeAndLadder/README.md

-# Snake And Ladder Kelompok 6
+# Snake And Ladder Scala Team A

 ## Untuk Kontributor